JorenSix/pector/README.md

 The last command listens to incoming audio from the default microphone and pipes it to the pector binary which is called `bin/pector_c`.
 This `ffmpeg` command expects a macOS system and probably looks slightly different for your system.
 See here to e.g [capture audio with pulseaudio](https://trac.ffmpeg.org/wiki/Capture/PulseAudio).

 Another use is of pector is to execute commands on double clap.
 The following code snippet is used to commit code to a repository by executing a set of commands after receiving a clap.
 The `bin/pector_c on doubleclap` part waits until a double clap is received.
-The
+The following pushes code to github when a double clap is heard.

 ```
 alias microphone="ffmpeg -hide_banner -loglevel panic  -f avfoundation -i 'none:default' -ac 1 -ar 16000 -f f32le -acodec pcm_f32le pipe:1"